 For example, booking this Singapore Airlines flight between New York and Frankfurt one-way costs 22,500 Singapore Airlines miles in coach.
 But the same flight will set you back 30,000 United Airlines miles!

 Here’s a calendar view of the United Airlines prices for that same route:

 It wouldn’t be a post about Singapore Airlines without mentioning the steal of a deal you can get by booking United Airlines award flights to Hawaii.
 This is one of our favorite ways to save with Singapore Airlines miles.

+You’ll only pay 35,000 Singapore Airlines miles in coach between the mainland and Hawaii.
+But the same itinerary from United Airlines will set you back 45,000 miles!
 This is one of the best ways to use your Chase Ultimate Rewards points for a trip to Hawaii, especially now that Korean Air is no longer a transfer partner of Chase Ultimate Rewards.
-Team members Keith and Jasmin have each used this technique to save 10,000 Chase Ultimate Rewards points per person round-trip on flights to Hawaii!
+Several of us on the team have used this technique to save 10,000 Chase Ultimate Rewards points per person on round-trip flights to Hawaii.

 This can translate to significant savings when you’re traveling as a family or group.